Jeor Mormont by Amok ©

-While awaiting the return of the final scouting party, the Night's Watch is assaulted on the Fist of the First Men by wights.
-The Night's Watch force is broken and Mormont leads the survivors on a grim march back to Craster's Keep.
+While awaiting the return of the final scouting party, the Night's Watch is assaulted on the Fist by wights.
+The Night's Watch force is broken in the fight at the Fist and Jeor leads the survivors on a grim march back to Craster's Keep.

 Quotes by Jeor